+One of the most important phone interview tips I want to share is to practice out loud.
 Yes, OUT LOUD.
 Introduce yourself, tell some stories, and answer some questions out loud before you’re on the phone.
 If you feel weird talking to yourself (unlike me), find a friend who will roleplay with you and pepper you with questions.

 When you say things out loud, you get to know your content better.
-You’re involving more of your body (vocal chords, for example) and senses (you can hear yourself), which utilizes more of your brain.
+You’re involving more of your body (vocal chords, for example) and senses (you can hear yourself), which utilize more of your brain.

 Also, you’d be astonished at how unfamiliar your own thoughts sound when you’re hearing them come out of your mouth for the first time.
 What makes sense in your head doesn’t always sound as good spoken.
-Your answers will be much more fluid and accessible to you in the interview if you’ve said them out loud before.
+Your answers will be much more fluid and accessible to you in the phone interview if you’ve said them out loud before.